PDF Version

 2. Either reduced loss of load probability or reduced planning reserve margin: Calculates the reduction in frequency of power outages or the reduction in capital costs of generation needed to be built to meet planning reserve margins.

-3. Production cost savings: Calculates the savings in fuel and other operating costs of generation that are realized when new long-term regional transmission facilities allow for the increased dispatch of lower-cost generators, which displace generation suppliers with higher production costs.
+3. Production cost savings: Calculates the savings in fuel and other operating costs of generation that are realized when new long-term regional transmission facilities allow for the increased dispatch of lower-cost generators, displacing generation suppliers with higher production costs.
 This benefit also includes the reduction in market prices as lower-cost generation suppliers increasingly set market-clearing prices.

 4. Reduced transmission energy losses: Calculates the reduction in total energy necessary to meet demand stemming from reduced energy losses during the movement (i.e., transmission) of power from generation to loads.